Helpline and email support volunteers

 A typical fundraising calendar might include the following events:

-If you are interested in helping to organise an event – or many events – with or for CRCC, we would love to hear from you!
-Whether it’s helping gather raffle prizes, baking cakes, sourcing venues, talking to members of the public about CRCC or looking for opportunities to help raise our profile, you can do as much or as little as you have time for.
+If you are interested in helping to organise an event – or many events – with or for Cambridge Rape Crisis Centre, we would love to hear from you!
+Whether it’s helping gather raffle prizes, baking cakes, sourcing venues, talking to members of the public about the work we do or looking for opportunities to help raise our profile, you can do as much or as little as you have time for.

 Our fundraising group usually meets on the 4th Tuesday of each month, from 6-7:30pm.
 Email us at firstname.lastname@example.org if you would like more information about joining the group or if you have an idea for an event.